tom2bailey/HelloTutorial/README.md

 This is a little bit about me.
 I want to use Git and Git hub for some Rstudio work to share with my brother.

 This is a new line at line 10 And some other stuff.
+<an even newer line 10, and maybe more ....

+and more
+...
+and more

 <old line 10> And maybe others will benfit as well.

 And some more changes, so I can follow directions and enter a commit comment. (to add another commit comment)